What is NumPy

 ndarrays

-NumPy incorporates an array object, called ndarray, with lots of supporting functions that make the programs much faster and easier to use.
+NumPy incorporates an array object, called ndarray, with lots of supporting functions that make the programs much faster and easier to use, especially in scientific computation.
 NumPy programs using ndarrays are efficient in that they are fast and they consume less memory.
-When there are large quantities of “homogeneous” (same type) data) to be processed, NumPy is an excellent choice.
-For reference, click on the list below.
+When there are large quantities of “homogeneous” (same type) data) to be processed, NumPy is an excellent choice for scientific computation.

 https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html#numpy.ndarray